 - An ability to maintain client relationships in order to gain business for the firm.
 Thus, someone who is willing to talk to a variety of different people would inevitably be significant.

-How to Become a Commercial Lawyer: What are Some Typical Routes into Commercial Law?
+What Are Some Typical Routes into Commercial Law?

 The most common route into commercial law is through a training contract.
 Many of the large firms specialise in commercial law, and therefore, it would help getting a training contract in order to make it to these top firms.
 Training contracts are normally obtained if you have also done a vacation scheme; since it is such a competitive area, firms look for as much work experience as possible.
 Through training contracts, you can network with other firms and top solicitors, whilst understanding the culture of big firms.
 Training contracts will in turn, fund your LPC (Legal Practice Course) so that you can fully practice law.
 Careers pages and firms’ websites are the best ways to find such opportunities.